lcsmuller/lifesrc-minimizer/README.md

 Run `$ ./gol-sat -e X pattern.txt` to perform a *backwards computation* consisting of `X` steps an finally yields the pattern specified in the file `pattern.txt`.

-Run `$ ./gol-sat -f -e X pattern.txt` to perform a *forward computation* consisting of `X` steps starting with the pattern specified in the file `pattern.txt`.

 ## Pattern Format
 The text file format used for patterns starts with two numbers specifying the `width` and `height` of the pattern.
 Then `width` * `height` cell characters follow, where